 The cruise liner had to divert to a meeting point (approx 100 ml / 160 km from the coast) to meet the aircraft in stormy weather with high winds.
-The man was hoisted and flown to A Coruna Airport, frome where he was ambulanced to hospital.
+The man was hoisted and flown to A Coruna Airport, from where he was taken by an ambulance to the hospital.

 The incident occurred during the 35-day Caribbean cruise (itinerary February 5 - March 12) roundtrip from homeport Southampton England.

 On November 15, 2015, the ship docked in call port Le Havre Paris France) on 3-day Mini Cruise itinerary (Nov 14-17) roundtrip from homeport Southampton, also visiting Zeebrugge-Bruge (Belgium).
 However, due to security reasons, all pre-booked P&O excursions in Paris were canceled as a response to the terrorist attacks in Paris (Nov 15, mass shootings and suicide bombings) that resulted in 139 dead and 430 injured.

 (overboard) On October 10, 2015, ~4:30 am, a male passenger was reported fell overboard while the ship was in the English Channel (south of Isle of Wight).
 The vessel was returning from 14-day Mediterranean cruise (itinerary Sept 27 - Oct 10) roundtrip from Southampton England.
 Immediately after the man was reported missing, the ship conducted search and rescue operation, navigating in circles.
 The nearly 12 hours long operation was also assisted by rescue teams from RNLI (Royal National Lifeboat Institution), the UK’s MCA (Maritime and Coastguard Agency) and other vessels.
 The man’s body was not found.
 The ship’s arrival in port Southampton was delayed by ~5,5 hours.